Moo-hi/ConGOL/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-Find more information on the game at [wikipedia.org](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
+Find more information about the game [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-## Controls:
+## Controls
 - LMB : Draw cells
 - RMB : Erase cells
 - Space : Start/stop simulation
+- Shift+T+MousewheelUp : Evolve
-- Shift+T+ScrollUp/Down : Evolve/de-evolve
+- Shift+T+MousewheelDown : De-evolve
-- F : Show FPS
+- F : Show FPS in window frame

-## Known issues:
+## Known issues
-- Crash if evolution extends outside the window (overlap handling is unimplemented in 0.9)
+- Crash if evolution extends outside the top or bottom of window (overlap handling is unimplemented in 0.9)
+- Resizing window breaks the graphics.

+## Credits
+Graphics library for utilizing OpenGL: @reinterpret-pointer-cast